A yearbook style guide can help you retain consistency throughout your book.

 Don’t worry; this is less restrictive than it sounds.
 Sometimes, it’s just a matter of taking your preferred colors and ratcheting them down a notch or two.
 (If you want a good explainer on how to do this, check out this post on color contrast.)

 Of course, picking colors is the fun part.

 So, let’s get down to business.

 As a rule of thumb, you’ll want to limit your color choices to three.
-(Plus your black or dark grey for body copy fonts.)
-We know you’re probably getting tired of this advice, but it really does get you better results.
+(Plus, your black or dark grey for body copy fonts.)
+We know you’re probably tired of this advice, but it gets you better results.

-To get the absolute best results for a color palette, use a color wheel.
+For the best color palette results, use a color wheel.

 A color wheel is the easiest way to see the relationship between colors.
 It looks like this:

 When using a color wheel, start with the color you like the most and plan to use the most.

 From there, select split complementary colors.
 (To find them, take your first color, and look directly opposite it on the color wheel.
 Then, use the colors directly to the left and right of that.
 Those are split complementary colors.)